jpgarcia/dm-waztables-adapter/README.markdown

 - Like statements are not working since Microsoft service API is throwing a NotImplemented exception when using *startswith* and *endswith* filters ([more information here](http://msdn.microsoft.com/en-us/library/dd541448.aspx))
+- There’s no way to tell thru the entity which is the partition key of our entity, so there’s no out-of-the-box load balancing support (for mor info on the tables model that a look at [http://msdn.microsoft.com/en-us/library/dd179338.aspx](http://msdn.microsoft.com/en-us/library/dd179338.aspx))